 together in the new year.”

-At GHS, we are committed to improving the quality of life for everyone who comes through our doors.
+At Prisma Health, we are committed to improving the quality of life for everyone who comes through our doors.
 This commitment is possible because you, our team members, live our mission every day.
 You are highly motivated, well trained, and your skills are in demand everywhere in the country.
 I am thankful you choose to serve our community and deliver high-quality, patient-centered care each day – even during challenging times.